Ocean Grove, New Jersey: Governance

 The desire to develop a Christian seaside community for summer worship and relaxation led William B. Osborn (1832–1902), a leader of the camp meeting movement in mid-19th century America, to select the site of present-day Ocean Grove for its wooded, mosquito-free location.
 Ellwood H. Stokes (1815–1895), a Methodist minister from Philadelphia, and others joined to purchase a square mile of land fronting on the Atlantic Ocean.
 A state charter was issued to the newly formed Ocean Grove Camp Meeting Association on March 3, 1870, granting the 26 trustees (13 ministers and 13 lay persons) the authority to purchase and hold one square mile of real estate comprising Ocean Grove (though Ocean Grove today is less than 0.5 square miles), and to construct and maintain all necessary works to supply the community with utilities and other municipal services, including law enforcement.

 Later, efforts to establish a separate borough of Ocean Grove were attempted many times.
 Ocean Grove was incorporated as a borough by an act of the New Jersey Legislature on April 5, 1920, from portions of Neptune Township, but the New Jersey Court of Errors and Appeals ruled the municipality unconstitutional on May 12, 1921, and the borough was dissolved as of June 16, 1921.

 Although Ocean Grove reverted to being a part of Neptune Township with the court's decision of 1921, the Camp Meeting Association continued to exercise local ordinance enforcement powers until 1981, when a newspaper deliverer successfully sued to end the resort's blue law banning Sunday vehicular traffic and requiring it to disband its police force and "municipal" court.
-The Camp Meeting still owns all the land in town and leases it to homeowners and businesses for 99-year renewable terms.
-The Camp Meeting Association kept its beach closed on Sunday mornings until a court battle in 2024, and Ocean Grove is still "dry", that is, the sale of all alcoholic beverages is prohibited.
+The Camp Meeting still owns all the land in the community and leases it to homeowners and businesses for 99-year renewable terms.
+The Camp Meeting Association kept its beach closed on Sunday mornings until the New Jersey Department of Environmental Protection ruled in 2025 that it must open the beach seven days a week, as beach replenishment projects and other enhancements have been made to the beach using state funds.
+Ocean Grove is still "dry", that is, the sale of all alcoholic beverages is prohibited.